peterzieba/5Vpld/README.md

 “ ” Enclose output values to be expanded to a specified BASE (octal, decimal, or hex.)
 Valid values are 0-F, H, L, Z, and X.
 </code>
 </details>

+# Acknowledgements
+This repository is merely a bunch of tips, tricks, helper scripts and documentation.
+The real work comes from:
+* Whitequark for putting together <a href="https://github.com/whitequark/prjbureau">Prjbureau</a>, which documents the fusemap for these devices, provides an ability to go from a .JED file to an .SVF, documentation and more.
+* Yosys
+* hoglet67 for putting together <a href="atf15xx_yosys ">atf15xx_yosys</a>, which shows a workflow using yosys and provides a techmap.
+* Countless other tips, tools, contributions and from all over the web and plenty of trial-and-error working around the quirks of WinCUPL and the fitters themselves.